Khovsgol Winter Ice Expedition - On va marcher sur le lac

 Initially, we planned to do this adventure on Lake Baikal in Siberia.
 A project called into question at the outbreak of the war.
 It was during a discussion with a friend that Mongolia turned out to be a possible destination.
 We immediately liked the idea, as this country has always made us both dream.
 We like large expanses, and the low density of Mongolia could only feed the image we had of the country.
 And then we had read about hospitality, about the Gobi Desert, about the passion of the Mongols for horses, but then knew nothing about Lake Khövsgöl.

-Preparations For The Expedition
+Preparations for the Expedition

 Renuad and Aliénor planned a 30-day expedition pulling sleds over frozen Khovsgol Nuur from Khatgal – a small community on the southern shore of Khovsgol where the lake becomes the Eg Gol – to Khank – a small community in the north – and back.